THE ULTIMATE GIN AND TONIC

-For me, a gin and tonic works thanks to its perfect balance of bitter and sweet.
-Many of the botanicals found in gin are inherently bitter and some, namely the juniper and liquorice, are also naturally sweet, but the distillation process removes a lot of these flavour compounds from the final product.
-So, when bittersweet tonic is mixed with gin, it reintroduces these essential flavour components and the effect is almost like a rediscovery of old values.
-Spices are restored, roots rekindled, and fruits and herbs reanimated to their original form.
+For me, a Gin and Tonic works thanks to its perfect balance of bitter and sweet.
+Many of the botanicals found in gin are inherently bitter and some, namely the juniper and licorice, are also naturally sweet, but the distillation process removes a lot of these flavor compounds from the final product.
+So when bittersweet tonic is mixed with Gin, it reintroduces these essential flavor components and the effect is almost like a rediscovery of old values.
+Spices are restored, roots rekindled and fruits and herbs reanimated to their original forms.

 Nowadays, customers are increasingly concerned with the provenance of produce.
-When it comes to gin, it is hard to talk about a brand without talking about what it is made from, making it a compelling opportunity for the flavour-conscious customer.
-The potential for customisation is another aspect that makes the G&T so attractive.
-For us as bartenders we can experiment to suit the needs of our guests or create bespoke variations of the classic drink which link in with our food offerings.
-With a growing demand for flavoured gins, countless flavours of tonic water and endless garnish options for the G&T, the only limitation is your imagination!
+When it comes to Gin, it is hard to talk about a brand without talking about what it is made from, making it a compelling opportunity for the flavor-conscious customer.
+The potential for customization is another aspect that makes the G&T so attractive.
+For us as bartenders, we can experiment to suit the needs of our guests or create bespoke variations of the classic drink that pair in with our food offerings.
+With a growing demand for flavored gins, countless flavors of tonic water, and endless garnish options for the G&T, the only limitation is your imagination!

 How to make the perfect G&T

-Gin – Opt for a gin that tastes like gin (juniper) and isn’t overpowered by the other ingredients in the drink – Tanqueray and Gordon’s have got you covered here.
-For an interesting twist try Tanqueray Rangpur, which has a great zesty flavour, and complement this gin with a citrus tonic water and lime garnish.
+Gin: Opt for a Gin that tastes like Gin (juniper) and isn’t overpowered by the other ingredients in the drink—Tanqueray and Gordon’s have got you covered here.
+For an interesting twist, try Tanqueray Rangpur, which has a great zesty flavor, and complement it with a citrus tonic water and lime garnish.

-Tonic – This should be bittersweet (but not too bitter or too sweet), fresh and fizzy.
+Tonic: This should be bittersweet (but not too bitter or too sweet), fresh and fizzy.
 Keep it chilled as this will limit dilution when you make the drink.
-I favour citrus-based tonic waters (Mediterranean variants, for example) as these pair well with classic, juniper-forward gins like Tanqueray, but there is a huge variety out there to get creative with.
-I recently tried a delicious basil-infused tonic which would work well as a palette-cleansing aperitif or provide the perfect accompaniment to a savoury meal.
+I favor citrus-based tonic waters (Mediterranean variants, for example) as these pair well with classic, juniper-forward Gins like Tanqueray, but there is a huge variety out there to get creative with.
+I recently tried a delicious basil-infused tonic which would work well as a palette-cleansing aperitif or provide the perfect accompaniment to a savory meal.

-Garnish – Keep it relevant.
-A garnish should either directly contrast or accentuate the flavours of your G&T – if it’s just there to look pretty, it’s not doing its job.
+Garnish: Keep it relevant.
+A garnish should either directly contrast or accentuate the flavors of your G&T—if it’s just there to look pretty, it’s not doing its job.
 Don’t feel limited to traditional food garnishes – herbs, spices and even flowers can also be used to great effect.
-Vanilla pods work well with sumptuous, buttery gins; lemongrass beautifully complements delicate, floral gins like Tanqueray No. TEN.
+Vanilla pods work well with sumptuous, buttery Gins; lemongrass beautifully complements delicate, floral Gins like Tanqueray No. TEN.

-Add the gin to the ice filled rocks glass.
+Add the Gin to an ice-filled rocks glass.